-A tabulated list of stabilization procedures has been developed and locations where they are needed are shown on the project plan sheets "Erosion Control Plan (Sheet 5)", "Erosion Control Details Sheet (Sheet 12)" and "Storm Sewer Detail Sheet (Sheet 15)".
+A tabulated list of stabilization procedures has been developed and locations where they are needed are shown on the project plan sheet "Erosion Control Plan (Sheet 5)", "Erosion Control Sheet (Sheet 12)" and "Storm Detail Sheet (Sheet 15)".
 Specifically the Contractor will provide the following:

-- Prior to work commencing on the project, rock construction entrances will be installed south of 44th Avenue South, at the intersections of 6th Street South and Allyson Court.
-A third rock construction entrance will be installed just north of 46th Avenue South, and west of 6th Street South (as shown on Plan Sheet 5).
-These will be maintained throughout the underground phase of construction. - Haul routes during construction are restricted to those shown on Page 4 of the Plan Sheets for Underground Utilities. - Haul routes (designated on Plan Sheet 4) shall be swept at least once per week during construction. - Daily removal of tracked sediments is required from 44th Avenue South, and 6th Street South adjacent to the construction entrance.
-Daily removal of tracked sediments is also required on any paved portion of the haul route on 46th Avenue South, from the construction entrance to HWY 75. - Prior to construction commencing, silt fence shall be placed along the back lots 1-7 between 44th Avenue South, and 46th Avenue South.
-A second silt fence will be installed south of the topsoil stockpile located along 6th Street South, (both as shown on Plan Sheet 5). - A concrete truck washout area shall be constructed, designated and maintained just north of 46th Avenue South, and west of 6th Street South, (as shown on Plan Sheet 5). - All storm sewer inlets will receive Type A or B inlet protection. - Inlets not in the street right-of-way may require temporary seeding.
+- Prior to work commencing on the project, a rock construction entrance will be installed west of 6th Street at West Hampton (as shown on Plan Sheet 5).
+This will be maintained throughout the underground phase of construction. - Haul routes during construction are restricted to those shown on Page 2 of the Plan Sheets for Underground Utilities. - Haul routes (designated on Plan Sheet 2) shall be swept at least once per week during construction. - Daily removal of tracked sediments is required on 6th Street South, from 46th Avenue South to the construction entrance.
+Daily removal of tracked sediments is also required on any paved portion of the haul route on 46th Avenue South, from the 6th Street to HWY 75. - Prior to construction commencing, 50 ft of silt fence or bio-roll shall be placed along the back of lots 31-29 (as shown on Plan Sheet 5). - Wood fiber blanket shall be installed at the time of permanent seeding on the pond slope of Lot 30. - A concrete truck washout area shall be constructed, designated and maintained just south of West Hampton Drive, and west of 6th Street South, (as shown on Plan Sheet 5). - All storm sewer inlets will receive Type A or B inlet protection. - Inlets not in the street right-of-way will require permanent seeding (as shown on Plan Sheet 5). - b.

-b.
 Temporary Erosion and Sediment Control During Curb, Gutter, Paving and Grading Phase